Home

 This resource pairs perfectly with inquiry-based learning and culturally responsive teaching.
 It's ideal for teachers who want to go beyond surface-level comprehension and guide students into meaningful analysis of Indigenous voices in literature.

-The Pit and the Pendulum - Text Analysis Writing Prompt, Text Based Evidence
+The Tell-Tale Heart - Text Analysis Writing Prompt, Text Based Evidence Lesson

 By Write On with Jamie